Watch our video below on weekly credit spreads and how to trade credit spreads.

 However, it gives a much clearer picture.
 Going into a trade with solid knowledge helps take the emotion out of trading.
 The reason for this is that you have direction, technical analysis confirmation and an idea of where the stock is headed.

-Weekly credit spreads are the stocks that have moderate profit potential.
-Credit spreads are inexpensive to trade but do cap profit potential.
-However, they also cap potential risk.
-As a result, it's a great way to grow an account while protecting yourself.
+Weekly credit spreads are a great way to grow an account while protecting yourself.
 The correct direction must be taken because they can expire worthless.
 Take our options trading course to learn about trading options.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.